covalent-team/covalent/README.md

 # Covalent

-Covalent is a drag-and-drop visual scripting language that will compile to javascript
+A drag-and-drop visual scripting language that will compile to JavaScript, built using Electron and ReactJS.
+Modelled after Unreal Engine Blueprint.

 ## To Use